Inexpensive Last-Minute Father’s Day Gifts : The Saturday Weekend Review #177

 The best Father’s Day cards are always those that are homemade with love and special attention to detail even if it is a Crayola mess.

-I’m pretty sure our little boy is going to be hard at work today crafting something special just to say how much he loves me.
+I’m pretty sure our little boy will be hard at work today crafting something special just to say how much he loves me.

-Since I’m not at home as much as I should be when I do get in our son is glued to me.
+Since I’m not at home as much as I should be, our son is glued to me when I get in.

-Every day is Father’s Day for our son and I’m happy to say I don’t mind seeing his little face light up with joy when I walk in the room.
+Every day is Father’s Day for our son, and I’m happy to say I don’t mind seeing his little face light up with joy when I walk into the room.

-Knowing that what I say and do will have a direct impact on my child has made me more aware of the things I do and keeps me mindful of what comes out of my mouth.
+Knowing that what I say and do will directly impact my child has made me more aware of what I do and keeps me mindful of what comes out of my mouth.

-Teaching our son about money has already started as both the wife and I do our best to limit what we spend as “fun money” or buying things we can make at home.
+Teaching our son about money has already started, and Mrs. CBB and I do our best to limit what we spend as “fun money” or buy things we can make at home.

 Occasion cards are one example of how we encourage creative arts using odds and ends around the house or spending very little.

-My wife and I are huge advocates of homemade crafts or re-purposing so we try to learn and experiment when we can.
+Mrs. CBB and I are huge advocates of crafts or re-purposing, so we try to learn and experiment when possible.

-I don’t know much about what’s happening for Father’s Day at our house but what I do know is that it’s all going down last-minute.
+I don’t know much about what’s happening for Father’s Day at our house, but I do know it’s all going down last minute.

-With the wife and I being so busy we haven’t had much time to get anything done.
+Mrs. CBB and I are so busy that we haven’t had much time to do anything.

-I’ve yet to put my dads Father’s Day card in the mail but I’ll have to wait until Monday to do so.
+I’ve yet to mail my dad’s Father’s Day card, but I’ll have to wait until Monday.

-My wife told me a secret that when I arrive back from home on Sunday after work our son will have a surprise for me.
+My wife told me a secret: when I return home on Sunday after work, our son will have a surprise for me.

-It’s a last-minute Father’s Day craft day happening at the CBB house and our son’s friend is coming over to join in.
+It’s a last-minute Father’s Day craft day at the CBB house, and our son’s friend is joining us.

 I’m excited to see what the boys come up with but more than happy not to be there to clean up the mess, ha!